Zero-Based Budgeting 2.0

 The primary strengths and weakness of the ZBB process can be summed up as follows:

-- Helps to decide the most appropriate way of performing an activity
+- Helps to determine the optimal way of performing an activity

 - Can be applied to discretionary costs and support activity